arkalsekar/python-resources/README.md

 * [Ultimate Python Cheatsheet](https://www.pythoncheatsheet.org/) - This is one of the Best Written Python Cheatsheet I have ever Read.

 #  Deep Learning
-* [https://pythonawesome.com/tag/deep-learning/](Python Awesome) - This has some of the Awesome and Easy Implementation of Deep Learning Techniques and Algorithms.
+* [Python Awesome](https://pythonawesome.com/tag/deep-learning/) - This has some of the Awesome and Easy Implementation of Deep Learning Techniques and Algorithms.

 # Machine Learning